Support > Twitter API > Twitter API v2

 • Recovery and redundancy functionality for our streaming endpoints

-• Return of 100% of matching public and available Tweets in search queries
+• Return of 100% of matching public and available Posts in search queries

 • Streaming "rules" so you can make changes without dropping connections